 Looking for a Good Robot Stock?
-Try Japan - Cabot Wealth Network
+Try Japan

 Take Boston-based iRobot’s “Ava,” a 5-foot-plus robot with an iPad tablet for a brain and Xbox motion sensors to help it navigate around a kitchen or living room.

-iRobot (IRBT) is a volatile stock but the company has already sold millions of disc-shaped Roomba vacuum cleaners, and has robots that will clean your pool or cut your lawn.
+iRobot (IRBT), which was recently trading below pandemic-era lows but surged in the summer, has already sold millions of disc-shaped Roomba vacuum cleaners and has robots that will clean your pool or cut your lawn.

 The military is a key player in the growth of robotics and its bomb disposal robots have protected soldiers in Iraq.

-The robot market for the health sector also looks promising. iRobot recently expanded a partnership with InTouch Health, a small company that enables doctors at computer screens to remotely treat stroke victims and other patients.
+The robot market for the health sector also looks promising.

-And if you’ve seen an Amazon distribution warehouse of late, you’ve seen thousands of robots moving around like ants filling orders and managing inventory.
+And if you’ve seen an Amazon distribution warehouse of late, you’ve seen thousands of robots moving around like ants filling orders and managing inventory, which certainly supports Amazon’s anticipated buyout (which is under ongoing scrutiny in the EU).

 A Japanese Robot Stock

-Another player in this market is ABB Ltd (ABB), which is a familiar European multinational that manufactures electrification, industrial automation, and robotics and motion products worldwide.
+Another player in this market is ABB Ltd (ABBNY), which is a familiar European multinational that manufactures electrification, industrial automation, and robotics and motion products worldwide.

 But you may not be aware of Fanuc (FANUY), a Japanese blue-chip stock with zero debt, a sterling reputation, and a storied past.